Minimizing food waste while fighting hunger

 Because the goods collected through Food Rescue are offered to our partners at no cost, the program saves these organizations thousands of dollars a month.
 Consequently, agencies are able to expand their resources and provide better service to their clients.
 Many of these agencies even rely exclusively on Food Rescue as their only food source.

 We’re always looking for new donors, and the generosity of partner suppliers truly does make all the difference.
 Through your organization’s support, we can continue to prevent food waste while making a difference in the lives of our East Tennessee neighbors.

-If you would like to donate to the Food Rescue program, or if you have questions about this program, please contact Ruth Ivey.
+If you would like to donate to the Food Rescue program, volunteer with us, or have any questions about this program, please contact our Food Rescue Manager Ruth Ivey.

 You might also be interested in these programs

 Reach out today to learn more about what we do, get involved, or for additional information about our resources.